Turn and face the strange ...

 I'm a big live lit fan (see Cool Thing #1) and it bums me out that I don't have independent wealth—or independence—to devote my waking hours to writing and performing in backroom bars.
 Until I can live my dream as full-time writerly scamp about town, I savor the moments I do have at things like Funny Ha Ha.
 Come for the incredible live lit, stay for the low stakes culture, the collegiate dive bar vibe, and inevitably, the Tamale Guy.

 My latest personal pub can be found at On the Corner, a series that highlights the intersections of this beloved second-to-none city.
 I wrote about the specific corner that hinged one chapter of my life to another.
 Enjoy and share and then tell me your favorite Chicago corner.

-People who are moms or know moms but like, moms you still like and aren't insufferable about it: Subscribe to the Evil Witches Newsletter.
+People who are moms or know moms—who aren't like regular moms, they're cool moms—basically just nice people who happen to have children and aren't insufferable about it: Subscribe to the Evil Witches Newsletter.
 It's great.
 And sometimes I contribute.
 But more importantly, it's necessary for people-folk of this maddening world.

 Also, while you're subscribing, get on Ines Bellina's newsletter, A Cranky Guide to Happiness, especially if you are writerly-inclined.
 She's as delightful in person as she is on the page.

 Speaking of writerly things, this pitch packet from Claire Zulkey is a shining, brilliant gem of a resource.
 Get it—for yourself, for your friends, for anyone and everyone.